 As the pre-eminent nobles of their realms, most early modern monarchs hunted what, as we have just seen, the French (and English) called beasts of vénerie.
 These were red and fallow deer and (on the Continent) roe deer, wild boar and wolves in certain places.
 Although smaller than the red, fallow deer were easier to empark and could be hunted with a variety of weapons including crossbows.
 They could be driven in front of waiting hunters, controlled and directed in the drive with various nets, and ‘toils’.
 In his 1587 The Description of England, William Harrison rather dispraised fallow deer as more suitable for gentlewomen to hunt ‘than for men of courage to follow, whose hunting should practice their arms in tasting of their manhood and dealing with such beasts as eftsoons will turn again and offer them the hardest danger’.

 As Harrison reminds us, in contrast to the entirely male sport of the tournament, hunting was at heart an exercise of noble and gentry privilege, rather than gender per se, and so women also hunted.
 As he notes, they tended to hunt in parks, often from stands, using crossbows on quarry driven before them, such as fallow deer, and also hunted with birds.
 Nevertheless, women could also hunt on horseback, some of them riding astride but more usually side saddle, as did Elizabeth I. She enjoyed both park hunting and the freer form of the chase in forests pursuing red deer bucks and stags.
 Mary Queen of Scots (1542-1587) also hunted regularly as did a number of the Valois and Habsburg queens, most notably Margaret of Savoy (1480-1530) and Mary of Hungary (1505-1558), Charles V’s aunt and sister respectively, and sequentially his regents in the Netherlands.
 It should also be noted that in courtly literature, hunting had a gendered register and often an erotic edge.
 It was sometimes an allegory of the pursuit and seduction of women, as in Sir Thomas Wyatt’s ‘Whoso list to Hunt’.
 Alternatively, it might be constructed as a contest between the virtues of masculinity and femininity, of love, bravery and of chastity.
-Diana was the goddess of the hunt, ever attainable, and Henry VIII wrote in song about hunting as a virtuous ‘passtyme with good company’ and an antidote to licentious idleness.
+Diana was the goddess of the hunt, ever unattainable, and Henry VIII wrote in song about hunting as a virtuous ‘passtyme with good company’ and an antidote to licentious idleness.